FHantke/brave-browser-wiki/Chromium-rebases.md

 `npm run pull_l10n`

-Do a commit for all the string updates.
+Do a commit for all the string translation updates, `xtb` files.

 Continue the build after that runs successfully.